 Since I bake often, it is so helpful to have a spot for all my flours and sugars.
 These clear storage containers work perfectly for my space as I can immediately identify what’s in each one.
 I also made these farmhouse style kitchen labels using my Cricut vinyl cutting machine, and love the look and functionality so much!

 3. Use sheet pans or trays to gather like items.

 As you’re creating pantry zones, consider separating items using a large sheet pan or tray.
 My inexpensive decorative tray from HomeGoods (above) helps to group things so that they don’t get spread out randomly.

 Hip Tip: This inexpensive yet large 1 gallon Anchor Hocking glass canister, pictured above, holds the large box of k-cups from Costco nicely!
 Those are nice quality canisters for pantry organizing!

 Using all of the vertical space in your pantry shelving makes perfect sense, especially for storing canned goods.
 I went super low budget by repurposing an office file organizing shelf from the thrift store.
 It’s functional and only cost about $3 at Goodwill!

-Hip Tip: My sidekick Amber loves this stackable metal organizer via amazon as another recommendation.
+Hip Tip: One of my team members loves this stackable metal organizer via Amazon as another recommendation.

 5. Take foods out of large, boxed packaging.